jetbrains-academy/intellij-platform-plugin-course/psiSection/addingPsiElementsLesson/addingAnnotationsProgrammingTask/task.md

 <div class="hint" title="Checking for existing annotations">

 Implement a helper method to check if a `KtFunction` already has a `@Deprecated` annotation.
-The `annotationEntries` property of 'KtFunction' might be useful for this.
+The `annotationEntries` property of `KtFunction` might be useful for this.
 </div>